mirzaakhena/skeleto/README.md

 Every Component is defined by JSDoc.
 We use JSDoc because of current limitation by typescript language that cannot allowed decorator at the function.
 So that we use JSDoc.

+There are 3 kind of components: Config, Middleware and Action

 ## Config

 A decorator to define an object (ex: database configuration) that used by Gateways